hcorona-zz/diversity-inclusion/event-planning.md

-# Conference Organization; Inclusion and Accesibility Recommendations
+# Conference Organization; Inclusion and Accessibility Recommendations

 ## Introduction
 This document is updated following the [SIGACCESS accessible conference guide (version 2.6)](http://www.sigaccess.org/welcome-to-sigaccess/resources/accessible-conference-guide/#communicating) which covers the most important accessibility needs.
-Thus, the focus of this document is to expland on it, based on other resources such as [https://github.com/numfocus/DISCOVER-Cookbook](https://github.com/numfocus/DISCOVER-Cookbook) and [https://sparcopen.github.io/opencon-dei-report/index.html](https://sparcopen.github.io/opencon-dei-report/index.html)
+Thus, the focus of this document is to expand on it, based on other resources such as [https://github.com/numfocus/DISCOVER-Cookbook](https://github.com/numfocus/DISCOVER-Cookbook) and [https://sparcopen.github.io/opencon-dei-report/index.html](https://sparcopen.github.io/opencon-dei-report/index.html)

-### Aditional Resources
+### Additional Resources
 Some communities have specific accessibility needs that are not detailed in this document.
 Please read the following resources to ensure your event is accessible to everyone:
 -  [Making Queer Events Accessible for the Deaf Community: A How-To Guide, by Alex Lu, Accessibility Director for the British Columbia Rainbow Alliance of the Deaf](http://www.moseslab.csb.utoronto.ca/alexlu/deaf_event_accessibility.pdf)
 -

-### Emojis
+### Emoji
 - :question: means you should ask for this beforehand
 - :apple: means low-hanging fruit, easy to implement things
 - :bulb: means high-impact measures you should implement

 ## Collecting Accessibility and Health Information in Advance, Ask!

-While we encourage conference planners to design their event in a way that is accessible as possible, participants should also be asked about any specific accessibility needs in advance (at paper aceptance time or when registering).
+While we encourage conference planners to design their event in a way that is as accessible as possible, participants should also be asked about any specific accessibility needs in advance (at paper acceptance time or when registering).
 This could be done through a pre-conference email or collected through a question in the conference registration form.

 Depending on the budget, information collected could include specific access needs (e.g. sign language interpreters, transcription, visual impairments), health requests, and dietary constraints.
 Offer the option of discussing accessibility needs over the phone; this can minimize forming assumptions about the needs of the participant.
-Pleae reserve enough money into the conference budget to fund any requests.
+Please reserve enough money into the conference budget to fund any requests.

-## General Venue Accesibility
+## General Venue Accessibility

 Explicit information about building accessibility should be made available to attendees before they arrive to the conference (e.g. is it wheelchair accessible?
 Are there accessible bathrooms/toilets in the venue building?
 If there are stairs, how many are there?)